Learn More

 - Getting enough sleep.
 Sleep is important for your physical strength and mental health.

 - Not smoking.
 People with HIV who smoke have a higher risk of developing conditions such as certain cancers and infections.
 Smoking can also interfere with your medicines.
+Talk to your provider if you need help quitting smoking.

 - Avoiding heavy drinking or taking illegal drugs.
 They can damage your liver, which means your HIV medicine may not work as well.
 They can also make it harder for your body to fight infections.

 - Protecting yourself from OIs.
 Talk to your provider about medicines and vaccines that prevent certain OIs.
-Also be careful to avoid exposure to contaminated food and water.
+Also, be careful to avoid exposure to contaminated food and water.

 It is also important to reduce the risk of spreading HIV to other people.
 You should tell your sex partners that you have HIV and always use latex condoms.
 If your or your partner is allergic to latex, you can use polyurethane condoms.